ycrc/ycrc.github.io/docs/clusters/grace.md

 - - -

-!!! info "Loomis Retirement"
+!!! info "Operating System Upgrade"
-    After almost a decade in service, the primary storage system on Grace, Loomis (/gpfs/loomis), has been retired.
-For more information see the [Loomis decommission page](/data/loomis-decommission).
+    During the August 2023 maintenance, the operating system on Grace was upgraded from Red Hat 7 to Red Hat 8.
+For more information, see our [Grace Operating System Upgrade](/clusters/grace_rhel8) page.

 ## Access the Cluster